iQuHACK/2021_FeynMen/README.md

-# QTnder: The Quantum version of your favorite dates app
+# QTinder: The Quantum version of your favorite dates app

 ## Abstract
 Dating Sim App using quantum principles (VQE) for matching/unmatching Quantum Computing Engineers/Scientists.